OPR-group-BNITM/vimop/README.md

 ## Installation and operation

-You can install this pipeline by cloning this repository, running nextflow or using the EPI2ME desktop.
+You can install this pipeline by cloning this repository, running nextflow or using EPI2ME desktop.
-In any case, you need a reference data base installed.
+In any case, you need a reference database installed.
 The pipeline will automatically install all dependencies during the first run using docker, given that you computer is connected to the internet.
-After the set up of the reference data base and the dependencies, the pipeline does not require an internet connection.
+After the set up of the reference database and the dependencies, the pipeline does not require an internet connection.

 ### Using the command line